suzannejmatthews/treesim/README.md

 ##Citation info
 If you use TreeSim, we ask that you cite the following publication:

 Matthews SJ.
 "Accurate Simulation of Large Collections of Phylogenetic Trees".
-Accepted to 2015 IEEE International Conference on Bioinformatics and Biomedicine (BIBM'15).
+In Proceedings of the 2015 IEEE International Conference on Bioinformatics and Biomedicine (BIBM'15).
 To appear.